MoralisWeb3/docs/docs/01-web3-data-api/aptos/transactions-api/how-to-get-estimate-gas-price.md

 ---
 title: "How to get estimate gas price"
 slug: "../how-to-get-estimate-gas-price"
-description: "Learn how to get estimate gas price using Moralis Transaction API."
+description: "Learn how to estimate the gas price using Moralis Transaction API."
 sidebar_label: Get Estimate Gas Price
 ---